 Self- Propelled Artillery:

-The most obvious strategic aim of a Turkish invasion into Syrian territory would be to secure a sizable “safe zone” for Turkish-backed insurgents and terrorist forces in northern Syria.
-Not only would this salvage the Turkish proxies for future use, possibly in guerilla style attacks and acts of terrorism against Syria, but would more importantly drive a wedge between the Kurdish YPG forces in Northwestern Syria (north of Idlib Province) and those located in the Northeastern Syria (east of Jarabulus).
+The most obvious strategic aim of a Turkish invasion into the Syrian territory would be to secure a sizable “safe zone” for Turkish-backed insurgents and terrorist forces in northern Syria.
+Not only would this salvage the Turkish proxies for future use, possibly in guerilla-style attacks and acts of terrorism against Syria, but would, more importantly, drive a wedge between the Kurdish YPG forces in Northwestern Syria (north of Idlib Province) and those located in Northeastern Syria (east of Jarabulus).

 The Turkish government is determined to make sure that the YPG does not gain control of the Kurdish dominated regions in an unbroken area all along the border.
 The YPG has recently been successful in attacks against Turkish-backed terrorists in small offensives in this “wedge” between YPG areas of control.
 These offensives have been backed by Russian air operations and with airdrops of weapons and ammunition in recent weeks.

 It is most likely the prospect of greater territorial gains by the Kurds that the Turkish Army will be deployed to prevent.
 How the Turkish military command plans to carry out such an operation successfully, and how the Syrian Arab Army (SAA) and Russia will respond will determine the course of the conflict and undoubtedly the odds of a wider war.

 An initial observation of the forward deployment of Turkish Army units along the border with Syria gives hints as to their tactical employment in a possible invasion.
 Two armored brigades and two mechanized brigades are positioned just north of the border, adjacent to the area that is currently controlled by various terrorist groups and militias under the umbrella of support of the Turkish regime, and that lies in between the YPG dominated areas.